How To Make Pinch Pots With Air Dry Clay

 Recommended Supplies

-• Varnish or Clear Coat: use if you need extra protection if your pot is going to come into contact with water.
+- Varnish or Clear Coat: Use this if you need extra protection if your pot will come into contact with water.

 How To Make A Pinch Pot With Air Dry Clay